 Do It Yourself or Hire a Professional

-When it comes to giving a small bath or powder room in your residence a facelift, you may ponder whether to get professional assistance or do it yourself.
+When it comes to giving a small bath or powder room in your residence a facelift, you may ponder whether to get bathroom renovation experts or do it yourself.
 In the final analysis, because of the complexities associated with plumbing, unless you have experience with that aspect of a remodel, you should seriously consider professional assistance.

 On the other hand, when it comes to the other steps you might desire to take in regard to your small bathroom, these can be undertaken via a DIY effort with relative ease.
 Thus, in many instances, the ideal course is to hire a plumbing professional and do some of the other work on the room on your own.